omega1x/pipenostics/README.md

 and [ASME
 B31G-2012](https://www.asme.org/codes-standards/find-codes-standards/b31g-manual-determining-remaining-strength-corroded-pipelines)
-codes have proven sound and have seen successful use in the pipeline industry providing users with such required formalized framework.
+codes have proven sound and have seen successful use in the pipeline industry providing users with such required formalized framework for a very long period of time.
+That is why failure pressure calculators
+`b31gpf()` and `b31gmodpf()` are widely used in assessment of POFs.

-To preserve simplicity of traditional inline measurements during inspections they consider only **Analysis Level 1** in this *R*-package, since as noted in [ASME B31G-2012](https://www.asme.org/codes-standards/find-codes-standards/b31g-manual-determining-remaining-strength-corroded-pipelines)
+To preserve simplicity of traditional inline measurements during inspections we hereinafter consider only **Analysis Level 1** in this *R*-package, since as noted in [ASME B31G-2012](https://www.asme.org/codes-standards/find-codes-standards/b31g-manual-determining-remaining-strength-corroded-pipelines)
-**Level 1** evaluation is quite suitable for use in prioritizing corrosion defects identified by inline inspection.
+**Level 1** evaluation is quite suitable for use in prioritizing corrosion defects identified by *inline inspection*.

-Other approaches for operating with corrosion data are mostly aimed on failure pressure calculations.
+Other approaches for operating with corrosion data presented in the package are aimed on failure pressure calculations.
 Models like `dnvpf()`, `shell92pf()`, and `pcorrcpf()` assume different shapes of corrosion defects and usage conditions for some cases.
 So, it is encouraged first to find out which model is most suitable for solving some real world problem.

-The next values describing technological conditions, material properties of pipe and defect parameters are used as arguments throughout the most functions concerning corrosion diagnostics:
+For the sake of simplicity and transparency the next values describing technological conditions, material properties of pipe and defect parameters are used as arguments throughout the most functions concerning corrosion diagnostics: